paquolalab/dRFEtools/README.md

     **Yields:**

-    -   graph: plot of dRFE with estimated redundant set indicated, automatically saves files as pdf, png, and svg
+    -   graph: plot of dRFE with estimated peripheral set indicated, automatically saves files as pdf, png, and svg

 <a id="org8ecca01"></a>